SerenaTetart/Time_series_analysis/README.md

 ## Project 1 - Sales forecasting with ARIMA

-Before forecasting Cryptocurrencies we will forecast sales based on ARIMA which stands for ‘Auto Regressive Integrated Moving Average’.
+In this first project we will forecast sales based on ARIMA which stands for ‘Auto Regressive Integrated Moving Average’.

 ## Project 2 - Bitcoin forecasting with LSTM